 Unenclosed joints in insulated cables

-During the 1970s and early 80s, joints in electrical cables in ceiling spaces of dwellings and buildings were often only wrapped in insulating tape.
-The insulating tape dries out over time and may have fallen away, presenting an electric shock risk to persons who enter the ceiling space.
+During the 1970s and early 80s, joints in electrical cables in ceiling spaces of dwellings and buildings were often wrapped only in insulating tape.
+The insulating tape has dried out over time and may have fallen away, leaving the exposed ends of the cables.
+This is a serious risk to persons entering the ceiling space.

 Share this page: